-It’s important for everyone to be prepared for an emergency, but if you’re caring for someone with limited ability to see to their own needs, it’s especially important for you to have an emergency plan in place—caregivers need to think beyond grabbing a flashlight and bottles of water.
-Here are tips to give caregivers the peace of mind that being prepared can offer.
+It’s important for everyone to be prepared for an emergency.
+If you’re caring for someone with limited ability to see to their own needs, it’s especially important to have an emergency plan in place.
+Here are tips caregivers can use to prepare their plan.

-If you had just a few minutes to leave your home, would you be able to go as calmly as possible, confident that you have the supplies that you and your loved one need?
+If you had just a few minutes to leave your home, would you be able to go calmly, knowing that you have the supplies that you and your loved one need?

-The supplies you need for an unexpected trip to the emergency room differ from those you’d need for a house fire or power failure.
-Be prepared to either evacuate by packing an emergency travel bag or stay at home by putting together an emergency supply kit.
+The supplies you need for an unexpected trip to the emergency room differ from those you need in an emergency that requires you to stay at home.
+Be prepared to evacuate by packing an emergency travel bag.
+Put together an emergency supply kit for sheltering in place.

-The emergency supply kit should have sufficient food, water, and medical necessities to enable your loved one to survive at least three days at home on his or her own.
-Keep in mind that some medicines, such as insulin, may need refrigeration.
+The emergency supply kit should have nonperishable food, water, and medical necessities.
+Stock enough to enable your loved one to survive at least three days at home.
+If necessary, arrange for groceries or medications to be delivered.

-This might be a municipally designated location, or it could simply be a central place where your family members can meet in the event that you are separated.
+This might be a municipally designated location, or it could simply be a central place where your family members can meet if you get separated.

 This is a group of people who agree to help one another during emergencies, and should include at least one out-of-town contact who can be a point person for communication if local service is down.
 Network members exchange keys, important phone numbers, and copies of important documents and medical information so that they can effectively monitor and assist each other when problems arise.
-Tip: It’s a good idea for seniors, and anyone who lives alone, to have such a network even in the best of times.
+Tip: It’s a good idea for seniors, and anyone who lives alone, to have such a network.

 Your contact should live far enough away that they aren’t affected by the same natural disaster, and should be a person that everyone (including children) feels comfortable calling.
 Provide your contact with phone numbers for your neighbors or local emergency personnel, and ask him or her to call the numbers to check on you in the event that you do not contact him or her.